ChristopherTRoss/BudgetMaster/BudgetMaster_SDD.md

 Since our database model does not include variable types in the actual model, they will be listed below.

 #### User
-  - User_id = int
+ - User_id = INT
-  - Pin     = int
+ - Pin     = INT
  - Status  = boolean that stores whether or not the user has created a login

 #### Security Question
- - SQ_ID = int
+ - SQ_ID = INT
  - Question = VARCHAR(250)
  - Answer = VARCHAR(250)